Article First Published 20th May 2007

 Updated: Section on the planned Zenith TV series updated to add details about the pilot

 The downthetubes introduction to Dan Dare, by Ian Wheeler, with additional information and links complied by John Freeman with thanks to Jeremy Briggs and Richard Sheaf

 Long before Doctor Who took off in his TARDIS, British school children thrilled to the adventures of another space hero, Colonel Dan Dare, in the pages of Eagle, the Rolls Royce of British comics which graced news-stands throughout the land from 1950 to 1969.
-Eagle was the brainchild of the Rev Marcus Morris, a clergyman who disliked the violence he had seen in American comics and who created Eagle to entertain and educate the nation’s children, specifically boys.
+The comic was the brainchild of the Reverend Marcus Morris, a clergyman who disliked the violence he had seen in American comics and who created Eagle to entertain and educate the nation’s children, specifically boys.

 Eagle featured a mix of features and both text and comic strip stories, but Dan Dare was to prove to be by far the most durable character to emerge from the publication.

 The “Dan Dare” strip was created by artist Frank Hampson, who for many remains its definitive artist, but received little financial reward for his efforts, which caused him considerable upset throughout his life.
 Other artists to work on Dare included Don Harley, Keith Watson and Frank Bellamy.
 The latter would later become well-known for his work on TV Century 21 and his Doctor Who illustrations in the Radio Times, and radically re-designed many of the Dan Dare characters and hardware during his tenure on the strip.